 SCE - Shamoon College of Engineering, Be’er-Sheva

 In emergencies, every second counts—but delays in reporting and scattered information often slow down response.
-Our project is a community-driven platform where anyone can report incidents on a live map, like accidents or medical emergencies.
-First responders, like ambulances, can instantly see these reports and act faster.
+Our project is a community-driven platform where anyone can report incidents such as accidents or medical emergencies on a live map.
+First responders, such as ambulances, can instantly see these reports and act faster.
 With built-in location tracking, simple tagging, and smart filtering to avoid false alerts, the app helps everyone stay informed and connected.
-It’s all about making emergency response quicker, clearer, and more collaborative — with the community and professionals working as one.
+The objective is to make emergency response quicker, clearer, and more collaborative — with the community and professionals working as one.

 Keywords: ambulance access, community safety, emergency reports, live map, location sharing, real-time alerts